How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Pairs Topology

-\begin{theorem}[Equilibrium blockchain-fee] Suppose there are $n$ users who only interact in pairs, so there are $n/2$ pairs of users.
+\begin{theorem}[Equilibrium blockchain-fee] Suppose there are $n$ users who only interact in pairs (i.e. there are $n/2$ pairs of users).
 In every pair, all parameters ($\lambda_A, \lambda_B, \ell$) are the same, except for the transfer-size $z$, which is drawn randomly for each pair from probability-distribution $f$.
-Then, the market-price $\phi_{eq}$ is a solution to the following equation:

-where $D(\phi)$ is given by one of the expressions in Lemma \ref{lem:demand}, depending on the case. \end{theorem} \begin{proof} Assuming all pairs have the same parameters, the expected aggregate demand is ${n\over 2}\cdot D(\phi)$ records-per-day.
+Then, the market-price $\phi_{eq}$ is a solution to the equation: ${n\over 2}\cdot D(\phi) = \tau,$ where $D(\phi)$ is given by the expression in Lemma \ref{lem:demand} for each case. \end{theorem} \begin{proof} Assuming all pairs have the same parameters, the expected aggregate demand is ${n\over 2}\cdot D(\phi)$ records-per-day.
 The supply is $\tau$ records-per-day.
 The market-equilibrium price is the price in which the demand equals the supply. \end{proof}